 See how we put this into practice with families and learning providers.

-RESCHOOL’s work with families and community organizations led us to discover networks of people, across households and geographies, who are supporting each other to access, create, and resource learning experiences (for themselves as young adults or for their children as parents).
+RESCHOOL’s work with families and community organizations led us to discover networks of people, across households and geographies, who are supporting each other to access, create, and resource learning experiences.
 We wanted to learn more about how these networks formed and functioned and what impact they were having in their communities.
-So we started The Learning Community Initiative to raise funding and invest in local learning networks.
+So we started The Learning Communities Initiative (LCI) to raise funding and invest in local learning networks.

-The LCI participants lean into others in their group to solve for barriers they are experiencing and decisions they need to make about their children’s learning.
-They leverage their agency and their networks.
-RESCHOOL learns from them and provides them with resources to support.
+- LCI participants lean into others in their group to solve for barriers they are experiencing and decisions they need to make about their children’s learning.

 Step Into What Is Possible